eduarnog/demo/README.md

 ## Techstack

-Python 3 as the primary programming language
+• Python 3 as the primary programming language
-Flask as the web framework
+• Flask as the web framework
-Jinja templating engine for generating HTML templates PostgreSQL as the database management system
+• Jinja templating engine for generating HTML templates
-Alembic for database migrations
+• PostgreSQL as the database management system
-HTML, CSS, and JavaScript for the front-end
+• Alembic for database migrations
-P5.js library for the prototype
+• HTML, CSS, and JavaScript for the front-end
-Gunicorn as the production server
+• Gunicorn as the production server
-Git for version control
+• Git for version control

 ### To install the dependencies, run the following command in the terminal: